 How to compare the Private Integrated Shield Plans

-With 7 insurers providing integrated shield products, it may be difficult to compare.
-Luckily the benefits and premiums are public information and we can do a side by side comparison.
+With 7 insurers providing integrated shield products, it may be difficult to compare. you can check the benefit and premium comparison from the MOH website and do a side by side comparison.

 Amendment to the definition of dependant in the Private Medical Insurance Scheme

 In October 2021, the Ministry of Health (MOH) has updated the definition of dependants in the MediShield Life (Private Medical Insurance Scheme) Regulations (“PMIS Regs”), to align with the definition of dependants in the CPF (MediSave Account Withdrawal) Regulations, CPF (Withdrawals for ElderShield Scheme) Regulations, and CareShield Life and Long-Term Care (Supplement Scheme) Regulations.